Course number (CRN): 76253

 CINE 18 is a compelling, thorough investigation into American film that looks at how this national cinema is constructed, delivered to, and perceived by, audiences.
 Not only will students learn about the chronological history of American cinema (how it has developed over the years), but they will learn about the techniques (acting, camera placement and movement, lighting, sound, costumes, etc.) used to influence viewers' perceptions of film content, and how the institution of Classical Hollywood Cinema has influenced filmmaking on a global level.
 The course will examine how the Hollywood studio system developed, and what changes it underwent to arrive at the experience we have with movies today.
 How have things changed?
 How have they stayed the same?
 Where does American cinema go from here?

 The online version of CINE 18 will require students to carefully organize their weeks to assure successful completion of the course.
-Weekly assignments will be posted on Mondays, and will need to be completed by the following Sunday night at 11p.m.
+Weekly assignments will be posted on Mondays, and must be completed by the following Sunday night at 11p.m.
 This includes, but is not limited to, watching the American Cinema telecourse episodes (available online), watching films or film clips, posting to online Discussion Forums (similar to a blog posts), responding to other students' Discussion Forum posts, completing timed quizzes, and writing papers.
-Students will also be required to go see one film at a "movie palace" -- an old-fashioned theater built when the Hollywood studio system was still intact.
+Students will also be required to go see one film at a historic movie theater in their community.
 Students are STRONGLY encouraged to check the course website every Monday to learn what tasks they will need to complete during the week.
-THE SUMMER COURSE IS VERY RIGOROUS, AND WILL REQUIRE DAILY WORK FOR THE DURATION OF THE COURSE.

 Once enrolled, students will gain access to the Insight online course website for CINE 18.
 This is where students will check for their assignments, post to Discussion Forums, complete quizzes, submit midterm and final paper assignments, and interact with the instructor and fellow students.
 Click here for the Insight home page.
 You will be able to see where you will log in for CINE 18.